osl-incubator/rago/docs/contributing.md

 <https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/>

-In addition, you should know that to build our package we use [Poetry](https://python-poetry.org/), it's a Python package management tool that simplifies the process of building and publishing Python packages.
+In addition, you should know that to build our package we use [PDM](https://pdm-project.org/), it's a Python package management tool that simplifies the process of building and publishing Python packages.
 It allows us to easily manage dependencies, virtual environments and package versions.
-Poetry also includes features such as dependency resolution, lock files and publishing to PyPI.
-Overall, Poetry streamlines the process of managing Python packages, making it easier for us to create and share our code with others.
+PDM also includes features such as dependency resolution, lock files and publishing to PyPI.
+Overall, PDM streamlines the process of managing Python packages, making it easier for us to create and share our code with others.

 Contributions are welcome, and they are greatly appreciated!
 Every little bit